quasarframework/vue-cli-plugin-quasar/README.md

 It will ask you if you want the plugin to replace some existing files.
 It is recommended that you do it if you wish to have an example so you can quickly develop your app.

+Your Vue config (in package.json or vue.config.js file, depending on what you chose when you created your vue app) will also contain a `quasar` Object.
+Most important property is `theme` (with possible values "mat" or "ios"), which you can later change should you want.

 ## Supporting Quasar
 Quasar Framework is an MIT-licensed open source project.
 Its ongoing development is made possible thanks to the support by these awesome [backers](https://github.com/rstoenescu/quasar-framework/blob/dev/backers.md).
 If you'd like to join them, check out [Quasar Framework's Patreon campaign](https://www.patreon.com/quasarframework).